HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-Once we remove animated GIFs from the equation, they look much better.
-At a median of 3.5 bits per pixel, they are smaller, pixel-for-pixel, than PNGs.
-This likely reflects the kinds of content that each format is asked to compress: GIFs, by design, can only contain 256 colors (8 bits per channel) and all-or-nothing transparency.
-PNGs can contain 16.7 million colors (24-bits per channel) and a full alpha channel.
+Once we remove animated GIFs from the equation, the format looks much better.
+At a median of 3.5 bits per pixel, GIFs are smaller, pixel-for-pixel, than PNGs.
+This likely reflects the kinds of content that each format is asked to compress: GIFs, by design, can only contain 256 colors (8 bits per channel) and binary transparency.
+PNGs can contain 16.7 million colors (24 bits per channel) and a full alpha channel.

 Before we move on from GIFs, I do have one more question about them: How many frames do animated GIFs typically have?